 • For a stubborn stain, after using the spray, place the garment in the washing machine with ½ cup washing soda and ½ cup hydrogen peroxide, along with whatever laundry soap you normally use in your laundry routine.

-What kind of stains can this spray lift and dissolve?
+What kind of stains can you remove with this spray?

 Here are just a few of the stains and surfaces I’ve personally used this easy homemade stain remover on.